emmercm/www/src/blog/_consensus-before-implementation.md

 I like written artifacts, I blog about the importance of them a lot.

-I think an artifact that engineers under-use is a problem statement document.
-The goal is to get people to agree on the outcome you want to achieve, and it opens the door to discussing _how_ to achieve it.
+I think an artifact that engineers under-utilize is a problem statement document.
+The goal of the document is to get people to agree on the outcome you want to achieve, and then it opens the door to discussing _how_ to achieve it.
 They are typically lightweight to write & read (1-2 pages max), so they shouldn't be burdensome to anyone.

 In the context of outside contributions, I believe that writing and presenting a problem statement document conveys to the other party two things: